by John Brown, BrownCycles.com

 A bike shop visit is worth more than a discount

 It’s no secret that winter in a bike shop is slow.
-Why not take advantage of that slow time to talk with the salesperson and mechanics?
+Why not take advantage of that slow time to talk with the salesperson and mechanic?
 Need to know more about all the different bike types?
 Where is the best place to ride your fat bike?
 How do the new shorts differ from the ones you already have?
 These individuals in the bike shop can help.

 Learn more at your bike shops, clinics, and classes